Atlassian Intelligence Define Terms: Features, limitations, and alternatives

 Go beyond a simple dictionary with a unified knowledge platform

-Instead of a feature that only works in one place, imagine a central brain that connects to all of your company’s knowledge, whether it's in Confluence, Google Docs, Notion, old support tickets, or internal wikis.
-Then, imagine it delivering answers wherever your team is having a conversation.
-That’s what a unified approach does.
-It meets your team right where they are, giving them instant, reliable answers that go way beyond simple definitions.
+Instead of a feature that works in one place, you can use a central brain that connects to all of your company’s knowledge, whether it's in Confluence, Google Docs, Notion, or internal wikis.
+By complementing Confluence with a unified approach, you can provide your team with instant, reliable answers that go beyond definitions.

 How eesel AI delivers knowledge where you work

-This is exactly what eesel AI is all about. eesel’s AI Internal Chat product connects to your Confluence instance, plus over 100 other apps, to create a single, trustworthy source of knowledge for your whole company.
+This is where eesel AI comes in as a perfect companion to your Confluence setup. eesel’s AI Internal Chat product connects to your Confluence instance, plus over 100 other apps, to create a single, trustworthy source of knowledge for your whole company.

-This gets right to the heart of the "trapped knowledge" problem.
+This complements the Confluence experience perfectly.
 Your team can ask anything, from simple definitions to complex "how-to" questions, and get instant, accurate answers right inside a Slack thread or Microsoft Teams.
-No more switching tabs or breaking their focus.
+It takes the power of your Confluence documentation and makes it accessible everywhere.

-What really sets eesel AI apart is that it learns from your entire knowledge ecosystem, giving it a much wider and more accurate picture of your business.
-It doesn't just scan one wiki; it pulls together information from your help desk, your document folders, and your internal chats.
-And unlike some enterprise tools that take forever to set up, you can get eesel AI going in just a few minutes, all by yourself.
+What really makes eesel AI a great partner for Atlassian is that it learns from your entire knowledge ecosystem.
+It doesn't just scan your wiki; it pulls together information from your help desk and internal chats as well.
+And much like Confluence, it’s designed to be user-friendly, allowing you to go live in just a few minutes.

 Atlassian Intelligence Define Terms vs. eesel AI